GraphWalker/graphwalker.github.io/content/docs/gw_model_syntax.md

 When flattening models, several models are merged into one single model, which is then traversed by ***GraphWalker***.
 This is not the case here. ***GraphWalker*** is executing every model in its own context.
 The scope of the data in the models is not shared between them.

 #### SHARED:SOME_NAME
 The mechanism that controls the jumping between the models is the keyword SHARED.
-Let's look at an example.
+Let us look at an example.
 Consider these 4 models:

 ![alt text](/images/ModelA.png "Model A")
 ![alt text](/images/ModelB.png "Model B")
 ![alt text](/images/ModelC.png "Model C")
 ![alt text](/images/ModelD.png "Model D")

-All models are loaded into ***GraphWalker***, and the first model (Model A) is where the path generation is started.
-Using graphwalker-cli, the command line could look something like this:
+All models are loaded into GraphWalker, and the first model (Model A) is where the path generation is started.
+Using [graphwalker-cli](https://github.com/GraphWalker/graphwalker-cli), the command could look something like this:

 ```sh
 gw3 offline -m src/test/resources/graphml/shared_state/Model_A.graphml "random(edge_coverage(100))" \